differentpla-net/differentpla-net.github.io/_posts/2020/2020-09-14-erlang-common-test.md

 We do physical Internet-of-Things devices, so the "almost" allows us to exclude two things:

 1. The physical devices.
 We use virtual devices instead.
 2. The web UI.
-While we _have_ tests that exercise the UI, those belong to a different them; my team's tests talk to the underlying API.
+While we _have_ tests that exercise the UI, those belong to a different team; my team's tests talk to the underlying API.

 Effectively what we do is stand up a cut-down clone of the production system, with data stores (Postgres, Redis, etc.), message brokers (RabbitMQ, VerneMQ, Redis), the customer-facing API (and its associated microservices), and a small number of instances of the device-facing services.
 All told, there are about 20 processes in the cut-down test environment.